stfc/PSyclone/lib/profiling/lfric/README.md

 # PSyclone Wrapper Library for LFRic

 This is a wrapper library that maps PSyclone's PSyData profiling API to the timer functionality provided in LFRic.
-Note that the module is following the LFRic naming convention, meaning the library is called libprofile_psy_data_mod.a.

 ## Dependencies

-This directory contains some slightly modified files from the LFRic infrastructure library to allow compilation without any dependencies.
-If there should be changes to LFRic, you have to modify the Makefile to use the files from your LFRic sources.

-The file ``timer_mod.F90`` uses the pre-processor macro ``STANDALONE_COMPILATION`` to remove dependencies to LFRic modules (except ``constants_mod`` and ``log_mod``, which are stand-alone and are included here as well).
+While this wrapper library uses LFRic infrastructure code for the timer, the library itself can be used independent of LFRic for any code.
+The ``Makefile`` will create two different versions of the library:
+- ``libpsy_lfric_timer.a``

+  This version needs to be linked with the
+  LFRic infrastructure library, which provides the actual timer code (and dependencies for the timer).
+This version is meant to be used for LFRic, since the corresponding objects files are already included in the LFRic build.

+- ``libpsy_lfric_timer_standalone.a``

+  This version of the library contains all dependencies to use the LFRic timer and can be used with any application.
+It uses the files of the simplified LFRic infrastructure library contained in LFRic.

 ## Compilation